BYU vs. Idaho State NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Cougars and their opponents have scored an average of 56.4 points per game in 2021, 3.4 more than Saturday's total.

-- In 2021, games involving the Bengals have averaged a total of 52.1 points, 0.9 fewer than this game's set over/under.
+- The 52.1 PPG average total in Bengals games this season is 0.9 points fewer than this game's over/under.

 BYU Stats and Trends